The temporary impact of permanent employment incentives: Evidence from Italy: Introduction

-In short, a comprehensive evaluation of hiring incentives for the creation of new open-ended contracts, one that jointly considers short- and medium-term effects as well as possible substitution effects, remains missing from the literature.
-We identify the policy effects by using a combination of difference-in-differences and regression discontinuity designs.
-We find that 2018 incentives effectively increased the immediate conversion rate from temporary to open-ended contracts for eligible workers.
+In short, a comprehensive evaluation of hiring incentives that focuses on the transition from temporary to permanent contracts, and that disentangles these incentives from more general (applicable to any contract) and targeted (applicable to specific vulnerable groups) employment incentive schemes, remains missing from the literature.
+In our study, we identify the policy effects of the 2018 Italian incentives on contract transitions by using a combination of difference-in-differences and regression discontinuity designs.
+We find that the incentives effectively increased the immediate conversion rate from temporary to open-ended contracts for eligible workers.
+The effect is more pronounced for men, and for those working in the industrial and service sectors, in medium-skilled occupations, and in small firms.
 To account for overall substitution effects with slightly older peers, we perform placebo tests in the treatment year, obtaining null results.
 We also find no within-firm substitution effects as the change in the proportion of eligible workers around the cutoff with respect to the previous year does not appear to significantly affect the conversion rate of eligible workers.
-However, we do not detect any significant longer-term effect one, two, three, and four years after the introduction of the policy; indeed, the incentives' effects disappear within a year of the reform.
-A possible explanation is that the policy merely anticipated the conversion to a permanent contract for temporary workers who would have been converted anyway.
+However, we do not detect any significant longer-term effect one, two, three, and four years after the introduction of the policy; indeed, the incentives' effects, and their heterogeneities, disappear within a year of the reform.
+This evidence suggests that the policy merely anticipated the conversion to a permanent contract for temporary workers who would have been converted anyway.

 This paper is structured as follows.
 Section \ref{s:background} provides the reader with a background of incentive schemes in Italy.
 Section \ref{s:data} details our data sources, while Section \ref{s:method} discusses our identification strategy.
 Our results are presented in Section \ref{s:results}, and Section \ref{s:conclusions} concludes.